-- To Understand the drawing importance in Engineering. - To Describe the 3-Dimensional object in a different 2-Dimensional view. - To Develop skills in Reading and Interpretation of Engineering Drawings. - To enhance drawing skills through hands-on training in a CAD lab using engineering software.
+- To teach the drawing importance in Engineering. - To describe the 3-dimensional object in to a different 2-Dimensional view. - To develop skills in reading and interpretation of engineering drawing.

-[1] INTRODUCTION TO ENGINEERING DRAWING
+[1] ENGINEERING CURVES

-Principles of Engineering Graphics and their significance, usage of Drawing instruments, lettering, Conic sections including the Rectangular Hyperbola (General method only); Cycloid, Epicycloids, Hypocycloid and Involutes; Scales -Plain, Diagonal and Venire Scales;
+Principles of Engineering Graphics and their significance, usage of Drawing instruments, lettering, Conic section curves (Ellipse, Parabola, Hyperbola), Cycloidal Curves (Cycloid, Epicycloid, Hypocycloid), Involutes; Archimedean Spiral

-[2] ORTHOGRAPHIC PROJECTIONS
+[2] SOLID GEOMETRY